vareyesr/vareyesr.github.io/_pages/about.md

 * Numerical methods
 * Dynamical systems under intervals

-The advisor of my PhD thesis "Improving the efficiency of Interval Branch&Bound Solvers" was Ignacio Araya.
+The advisor of my PhD thesis "Improving the efficiency of Interval Branch & Bound Solvers" was Ignacio Araya.